Timely Information Updating for Mobile Devices Without and With ML Advice: Intermittent update opportunities

 By Lemma~\ref{lemma:max-num-packet}, we can show that there are at most $2 \left\lceil \sqrt{\Delta A_M C_m} \right\rceil T_{\text{OFF}}$ activations from the start of slot~$t$ until the considered activation.
 By Lemma~\ref{lemma:x-upper-bound}, we have

 which gives the bound on the increment of the objective value:

-\item If a virtual packet $i$ arrives before $\hat{t}$ but does not activate in iteration $t'$ of Line~\ref{lp-alg-non:all-update} in slot~$t$, then because the paired $z_i(t')$ was still set to $1 - \sum_{\tau=T_i}^{t'} x(\tau)$ in slot $t' \leq t$, it also contributes at most $1$ to the objective value in that iteration.
+\item If a virtual packet $i$ arrives before $\hat{t}$, meets the condition in Line~\ref{lp-alg-non:for} in slot~$t' \leq t$, but does not activate in iteration~$t'$ of Line~\ref{lp-alg-non:all-update} in slot~$t$, then because the paired $z_i(t')$ was still set to $1 - \sum_{\tau=T_i}^{t'} x(\tau)$ in slot $t'$, it also contributes at most $1$ to the objective value in that iteration.

 \item If a virtual packet $i$ arrives in slot~$t$ and activates in slot $t$, then by the proof of Theorem~\ref{theorem:competitive-ratio} the increment from $x(t)$ in Line~\ref{lp-alg-non:else:x} and its paired $z_i(t)$ in Line~\ref{lp-alg-non:z} is $1+(1/\theta)$, which is also bounded above by Eq.~\eqref{eq:case1-final}. \end{enumerate}